-WIPO Digital Access Service (DAS)
+WIPO Digital Access Service

-The WIPO Digital Access Service is an electronic system allowing priority documents and similar documents to be securely exchanged between participating IP offices.
+The WIPO Digital Access Service (DAS) is an electronic system allowing priority documents and similar documents to be securely exchanged between participating intellectual property (IP) offices.
 The system enables applicants and offices to meet the requirements of the Paris Convention for certification in an electronic environment.

-Traditionally, applicants have been obliged to request certified paper copies of documents from one office and then submit those documents to other offices.
-The WIPO Digital Access Service allows applicants to simply request the first office (known as the Depositing Office or Office of First Filing) to make priority documents available to the system and then to request other offices (known as the Accessing Offices or Offices of Second Filing) to retrieve those documents via the service.
+WIPO DAS allows applicants to simply request the first office (known as the Depositing Office or Office of First Filing) to make priority documents available to the System and then to request other offices (known as the Accessing Offices or Offices of Second Filing) to retrieve those documents via the Service.
 The exchange of documents then takes place electronically between the offices.

 Why use this service?